-From 1998 to 2000, the Community Partnership for Homeless, Inc. (CPHI) in Miami created a center offering comprehensive services for homeless individuals and families in southern Dade County, Fla.
+From 1998 to 2000, the Community Partnership for Homeless, Inc. (CPHI) (now Chapman Partnership) in Miami created a center offering comprehensive services for homeless individuals and families in southern Dade County, Fla.

-- According to center staff, of the people served, 2,325 residents (adult family members, children and single individuals) (59 percent) moved to transitional, permanent or independent housing.
+According to center staff, of the people served, 2,325 residents (adult family members, children and single individuals) (59%) moved to transitional, permanent or independent housing.